slabstech/gaganyatri.com/_posts/research/2018-08-15-bonn-study-courses.md

 A total of 120 credits have to be completed for the Master's Course.
 Around 30 credits per semester is the average followed by most students.

+Total 120.
+88(subjects)+32(thesis) , U can take more than 88 in subjects.
+Thank you Kainaat for correcting my earlier mistake of credits required.

 Confirmed Classes to Attend